3 First-Party Data Stats You Need to Know

 We love email campaigns at AdRoll — they’re cheap, effective, and multifunctional.
 You can include UTM codes in your emails to track which links, CTAs, or images were clicked on.
 Over time, you’ll have a better sense of which types of emails have the best conversion rates.

 Whether you’re a Facebook fan or Twitter lover, social media marketing is a huge way for ecommerce marketers to connect with their customers, grab attention, and drive sales.
 With so many ways to boost traffic via social media, adding UTM parameters to your URLs can provide great insight into which platforms and post types are pulling their weight.
+Our social media advertising tool can help with this, too.

 Digital ad campaigns